Revature-Cinephiliacs/MoviesRepo/README.md

 * JS_Object (JavaScript Object)
   * JS_Object["key1"] = ["value1", "value2", "value3"];
   * JS_Object["key2"] = ["value4"];
-#### Where the keys are one of these keywords: "Tag", "Rating", "Actor", "Director", "Genre", "Language"
+#### Where the keys are one of these keywords: "Tags", "Rating", "Actors", "Directors", "Genres", "Languages"
-#### and the values are strings that belong to the key category, i.e.: "Tag":["Scary","Funny"] or "Actor":["Harrison Ford"]
+#### and the values are strings that belong to the key category, i.e.: "Tags":["Scary","Funny"] or "Actors":["Harrison Ford"]

 ## Endpoints
 | Description                                      | Type   | Path                              | Request Body | Returned | Comments                                                                                                                                         |